Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Authors must follow the standard order of sections:

-Author details: full name; institutional affiliation (institution, department, city, country); e-mail address
+Author details: full name; institutional affiliation (institution, department, city, country); ORCID iD; institutional e-mail address; ROR ID for the organization they are affiliated with.

 If there is no funding, state: “This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.”